elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-difference-between-discrete-and-continuous-quantitative-variables.md

 url: /learn/mathematics/questions/what-is-the-difference-between-discrete-and-continuous-quantitative-variables
 score: -1.0
 related_article1:
-    id: 170278
+    id: 170279
-    title: >-
-        What are the key differences between systematic random sampling and stratified random sampling?
+    title: Define a parameter and a statistic in the context of statistical analysis.
-    subject: Sociology
+    subject: Mathematics
-    url: /learn/sociology/questions/what-are-the-key-differences-between-systematic-random-sampling-and-stratified-random-sampling
+    url: /learn/mathematics/questions/define-a-parameter-and-a-statistic-in-the-context-of-statistical-analysis
 related_article2:
-    id: 170283
+    id: 170276
-    title: >-
-        What distinguishes an observational study from a designed experiment?
+    title: What is the significance of using a sample instead of a population in statistical analysis?
-    subject: Health Studies
+    subject: Mathematics
-    url: /learn/health-studies/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
+    url: /learn/mathematics/questions/what-is-the-significance-of-using-a-sample-instead-of-a-population-in-statistical-analysis
 related_article3:
-    id: 170283
+    id: 170280
-    title: >-
-        What distinguishes an observational study from a designed experiment?
+    title: How do quantitative variables differ from qualitative variables?
-    subject: Health Studies
+    subject: Mathematics
-    url: /learn/health-studies/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
+    url: /learn/mathematics/questions/how-do-quantitative-variables-differ-from-qualitative-variables
 related_article4:
-    id: 170279
+    id: 170277
-    title: >-
-        Define a parameter and a statistic in the context of statistical analysis.
+    title: Explain the concept of a simple random sample and its importance in statistics.
     subject: Mathematics
-    url: /learn/mathematics/questions/define-a-parameter-and-a-statistic-in-the-context-of-statistical-analysis
+    url: /learn/mathematics/questions/explain-the-concept-of-a-simple-random-sample-and-its-importance-in-statistics
 related_article5:
-    id: 170278
+    id: 170282
-    title: >-
-        What are the key differences between systematic random sampling and stratified random sampling?
+    title: Describe the concept of distribution in statistics and its importance.
-    subject: Sociology
+    subject: Mathematics
-    url: /learn/sociology/questions/what-are-the-key-differences-between-systematic-random-sampling-and-stratified-random-sampling
+    url: /learn/mathematics/questions/describe-the-concept-of-distribution-in-statistics-and-its-importance
 ---

 &nbsp;